 Step 1: The Examination

-Your dentist will first talk to you.
-They will ask about your symptoms, your pain level, and your medical history.
+Dr. Shrestha and the team will review your symptoms, pain level, and medical history.
 They will then perform a visual examination.
 They will look at the wisdom tooth and the surrounding gums.
 They will check for swelling, redness, and signs of infection.
 They will check the neighboring tooth for damage.

 Step 2: Dental X-Rays